-Foel Fadian is a neat hill/small mountain (depending on your point of view) standing point to the NE of the great Pumlumon massif overlooking the awesome crags of Uwch-y-Coed and the lovely tarn of Glaslyn.
-It goes without saying that the views are superb, particularly towards the great Bronze Age cemetery - not to mention 'Mother of Rivers' - that is Pumlumon itself.... and north to the sublime skyline of Snowdonia.
+Foel Fadian is a shapely large hill/small mountain (depending on your point of view) standing point to the NE of the central Pumlumon massif, overlooking the awesome crags of Uwch-y-Coed and the lovely mountain tarn of Glaslyn.
+As such it is a first class viewpoint, particularly looking toward the great Bronze Age cemetery - not to mention 'Mother of Rivers' - that is Pumlumon itself.... and north to the sublime skyline of Snowdonia.
 To be honest that would be more than enough.
-However the 1:50 Landranger map also shows an ubiquitous 'tumulus' sited upon its eastern shoulder...... always a welcome discovery for a TMA Citizen Cairn'd partial to the odd earthen mound, too.
+With knobs on.
+However the 1:50K OS Landranger map also shows an ubiquitous 'tumulus' sited upon its eastern shoulder...... always a welcome discovery for a TMA Citizen Cairn'd partial to the odd earthen mound, too.
 Coflein concurs, describing the monument as: